 That’s why I suggest taking one simple action item each month that will contribute to an overall healthier financial life.
 This will make things simple while keeping you accountable year-round.

 February: Organize tax documents and receipts.
 It’s also a great time to organize all of your other financial documents that are not tax-related.
-You can also use this as your annual time to destroy no-longer needed financial documents.
+You can also use this as your annual time to destroy no longer needed financial documents.
 It’s like spring cleaning for your finances.

 April: File federal and state income tax returns.
 Tax returns are due on April 15 (if April 15 is on a weekend, the IRS and individual states usually extend the due date to the following Monday but check the IRS and your state’s tax websites to confirm).
 Request extension(s) if necessary.
 States have different rules, so check with your state tax authority.
 Fines and penalties can be assessed for missing deadlines.

 May: Order credit reports and other consumer reports.
 You are entitled to order a free copy of your credit report from each of the major credit reporting agencies (Equifax, Experian, and TransUnion) every 12 months at www.annualcreditreport.com (or by calling (877) 322-8228).
 This website is the only one that is government authorized to provide you with free copies of your credit report.
+Checking your credit report can help you get your finances in order.

 June: Review retirement plan contributions and projections to see if you are on target.
 There are many free retirement calculators available online.
 If you have a retirement plan through a large employer or with an investment firm such as Schwab, Vanguard or Fidelity, they have free tools and will already have some or all of your information.
 This includes ordering your Social Security Benefit statements to ensure your earning are reported correctly so that your benefits are accurate.

 July: Hold a family financial meeting.
 Review old goals and set new ones.
-Be sure to invite all stakeholders, schedule it like you would a business meeting, designate roles, create systems and set clear goals.
+Be sure to invite all stakeholders, schedule it like you would a business meeting, designate roles, create systems, and set clear goals.

 August: Review estate plan and estate planning documents to make sure they are current.
 This includes wills, trusts, and advance directives.
 Consider if beneficiary updates are needed for retirement accounts and insurance policies.